 You have three years from the date of your accident to make a claim for compensation.

-Click accident at work to see an index of the pages I have written setting out the work accidents claim process in detail.
+See our work injury compensation index to see all of our articles setting out each aspect of the work accidents claim process in detail.

 See our work accidents compensation FAQ / Q&A. Here you can access all the accidents at work frequently asked questions and see answers to online site user questions.

 Our work injury blog gives examples of specialist solicitor tips and legal updates

 You might think you have a claim for compensation following an accident at work or just wish to discuss you accident with one of our specialist solicitors.

 See our specialist solicitor free telephone / online help to select from our legal help options – including asking a legal question or speaking direct to a solicitor.